Dual-Uncertainty Guided Policy Learning for Multimodal Reasoning

-\paragraph{Effectiveness of Annealed Sampling.} We evaluate the annealed sampling mechanism, which gradually adjusts the probability of selecting the noisy branch versus the raw branch.
+We evaluate the effect of the dynamic branch prioritization mechanism, which gradually adjusts the probability of selecting the noisy branch versus the raw branch.
 To isolate its effect, we replace it with a fixed sampling probability of $0.5$.
-The results in Figure \ref{fig:acc_sampling} show inferior performance compared to the full annealed strategy.
-Similar trends are observed in Table~\ref{tab:abl_math_sample} and Table~\ref{tab:abl_general_sample} in Appendix~\ref{app: abl}. \textbf{This underscores the benefit of dynamically balancing the trade-off, as early-stage exploration requires more noisy-branch updates while later-stage convergence benefits from the stability of the raw branch.}
+We report the results on mathematical and general-domain reasoning benchmarks in Table~\ref{tab:abl_math_sample} and Table~\ref{tab:abl_general_sample}, respectively.
+As shown, dynamic branch prioritization consistently outperforms fixed-probability sampling, yielding accuracy improvements of up to 3.6\% (Avg.
+2.5\%) on mathematical reasoning benchmarks and up to 1.8\% (Avg.
+1.4\%) on general-domain reasoning benchmarks.
+Similar trends are observed in the training curves shown in Figure~\ref{fig:acc_branch} (Appendix~\ref{app: abl}).

-\paragraph{Alternative Divergence Measures.} To estimate visual uncertainty, we experiment with a forward KL formulation instead of symmetric KL.
-However, as shown in Figure \ref{fig:acc_kl}, the forward KL divergence leads to unstable training with accuracy declining.
-This occurs because forward KL encourages the model to diverge excessively, which is reflected in Figure \ref{fig:forward_kl}, where the resulting visual uncertainty becomes excessively large.
-Results in Table~\ref{tab:abl_math_kl} and Table~\ref{tab:abl_general_kl} in Appendix~\ref{app: abl} further confirm this finding. \textbf{These results validate our choice of symmetric KL for promoting exploration while maintaining training stability.}
+These results highlight the advantage of dynamic branch prioritization: higher reliance on the noisy branch facilitates exploration during early training, while progressively emphasizing the raw branch stabilizes optimization and improves convergence in later stages.